Best LinkedIn Automation Tools: Honest Comparison for B2B Outreach

 Will I get banned for using automation?

 Not necessarily.
-If you use reputable tools, stay within safe limits, and follow best practices, the risk is low.
-Since 2021, tools like Dux-Soup report zero bans among 300,000+ users when used properly.
+If you use reputable tools, stay within safe limits, and follow best practices, the risk is low. recent years, tools like Dux-Soup report zero bans among 300,000+ users when used properly.

 What's the safest LinkedIn automation tool?